 I have a BA in Psychology from Otago.
 What extra papers do I need to complete to be eligible for application to the MSCW(Applied)?

 - You will already have met the human development and research methods requirements

 - You will also need a sociology or other paper covering NZ society, Māori culture and Māori language papers as above

 Where can I take extra papers if I don't live in Dunedin and plan to study the MSCW(Applied) by distance learning?

 Other tertiary distance providers can be used to complete content requirements.
 Providers such as Massey University, Open Polytechnic, or Te Wananga o Aotearoa all offer acceptable courses at level 5 on the NZQA framework or higher.

 Can I get a student allowance while studying the MSCW(Applied)?

 No, currently postgraduate qualifications are not eligible.

-Q If I study by distance, what are the face to face attendance requirements?
+If I study by distance, what are the face-to-face attendance requirements?

 There are 20 days of workshops spread across the two years of the programme that you will have to attend at Otago.
-There is a week at the start of semester one in years three and four (one and two of the MSCW(Applied))), and a week at the end of semester one in year four (year two of the MSCW(Applied))).
+There is a week at the start of semester one in years three and four (years one and two of the MSCW(Applied)), and a week at the end of semester one in year four (year two of the MSCW(Applied)).
 The remainder are spread throughout the two years.